ccloquet/ShowMe/README.md

 **Installation**
 - copy the code in a folder of your web server
 - a Peer Server is needed to use the video set up.
-You can for instance deploy yours on Heroku using : https://elements.heroku.com/buttons/peers/peerjs-server.
+You can deploy yours on Heroku using : https://elements.heroku.com/buttons/peers/peerjs-server.
 The cloud server provided by peerJS is not suitable as it does not support https and there is a risk of identifiers collision
+- for real world use cases, a STUN & a TURN server is needed.
+This example uses Twilio's.
+See eg: https://peerjs.com/docs/#api, https://www.avaya.com/blogs/archives/2014/08/understanding-webrtc-media-connections-ice-stun-and-turn.html &  https://www.html5rocks.com/en/tutorials/webrtc/infrastructure, https://www.twilio.com/stun-turn

 **Configuration**
 - in html/params.js: